learn-co-curriculum/instant-datascience/README.md

 ### Using dictionaries

-So our ultimate goal is to present our list of repetitions almost as a table, with a word to the left and the number of occurrences to the right.
+Our ultimate goal is to present our list of repetitions almost as a table, with a word to the left and the number of occurrences to the right.

 | Word        | Count           |
 | ------------- |:-------------:|